-- Establish and maintain an environment where students feel safe, secure, are encouraged to talk, and are listened to when they have a worry or concern; - Establish and maintain an environment where school staff and volunteers feel safe, are encouraged to talk and are listened to when they have concerns about the safety and wellbeing of a young person; - Ensure students know that there are adults in the school whom they can approach if they are worried; - Ensure staff are properly trained in recognising and reporting safeguarding issues e.g. - Online abuse, the student can communicate via Netsupport or CEOP link. - Physical, emotional, sexual neglect can be reported directly to the Designated Safeguarding lead or safeguarding team - Ensure that students who have been abused will be supported; - Ensure all staff recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils and that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health. - The Department for Education's (DfE's) definition of 'vulnerable children' includes those who: Have a social worker, including children: - With a child protection plan - Assessed as being in need - Looked after by the local authority - Have an education, health, and care (EHC) plan - Take these needs into account when making plans to support pupils who have a social worker, (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and / or academic support, alongside action by statutory services)peer - Include opportunities in the (RSHE) Relationships, Sex and Health Education Curriculum for students to develop the skills that they need to recognise and stay safe from abuse; - Contribute to the five outcomes which are key to students' wellbeing:
+- Establish and maintain an environment where students feel safe, secure, are encouraged to talk, and are listened to when they have a worry or concern; - Establish and maintain an environment where school staff and volunteers feel safe, are encouraged to talk and are listened to when they have concerns about the safety and wellbeing of a young person; - Ensure students know that there are adults in the school whom they can approach if they are worried; - Ensure staff are properly trained in recognising and reporting safeguarding issues e.g.

+- Online abuse, the student can communicate via Netsupport or CEOP link. - Physical, emotional, sexual neglect can be reported directly to the Designated Safeguarding lead or safeguarding team - Peer on peer abuse - Sexual violence and harassment - Ensure that students who have been abused will be supported; - Ensure there are clear procedures for dealing with abuse including peer on peer abuse - Ensure all staff recognise that when a child has a social worker, it is an indicator that the child is • more at risk than most pupils and that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health. - The Department for Education's (DfE's) definition of 'vulnerable children' includes those who: > - Have a social worker, including children: - With a child protection plan • - Assessed as being in need - Looked after by the local authority - > Have an education, health, and care (EHC) plan - Take these needs into account when making plans to support pupils who have a social worker, (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and / or academic support, alongside action by statutory services)peer - Include opportunities in the (RSHE) Relationships, Sex and Health Education Curriculum for students to develop the skills that they need to recognise and stay safe from abuse; The Department has produced a one-stop page for teachers on GOV.UK, which can be accessed here: Teaching about relationships sex and health.
+This includes teacher training modules on the RSHE topics and non-statutory implementation guidance. - Contribute to the five outcomes which are key to students' wellbeing: